-The Certificate Holders have examined existing conditions and traffic flow and volume patterns to determine the appropriate construction methods for all areas identified in Table 12-3 and Error!
-Reference source not found. where the Project installation occurs within a road/highway ROW.
-Where in-road work will be extensive enough to require detours or road closings, an MPT plan has been completed in consultation with all affected agencies.
-The MPT plan for Segment 8 is included in Appendix C. By complying with this plan, the Certificate Holders will minimize the impact of construction of the Project on traffic circulation (CC 71).
+The Certificate Holders have examined existing conditions and traffic flow and volume patterns to determine the appropriate construction methods for all areas identified in Table 12-3 and Table 12-4 where the Project installation occurs within a road/highway ROW.
+Where in-road work will be extensive enough to require detours or road closings, an MPT Plan has been completed in consultation with all affected agencies.
+The MPT Plan for Segment 11 is included in Appendix C. By complying with this plan, the Certificate Holders will minimize the impact of construction of the Project on traffic circulation (CC 71).